PawseySC/shell-hpc/_episodes/08-Extra.md

 keypoints:
 - "Use *ls -l* to view the permissions for a specific file."
 - "Use *chmod* to change permissions on a file or directory."
+- "SSH is a secure way to login to a remote computer, such as a Pawsey supercomputer"
 keypoints:
 - "Use *ls -l* to view the permissions for a specific file."
 - "Use *chmod* to change permissions on a file or directory."
+- "SSH is a secure way to login to a remote computer, such as a Pawsey supercomputer"

 ---
 # Permissions
 Unix controls who can read, modify, and run files using concepts of *file ownership* and *permissions* to provide security at the file system level.
 Using Pawsey systems will require knowledge of unix permissions.